 The IFOPA welcomes the opportunity to partner with sponsors of clinical trials or research studies to collect biosamples and donate the materials to the FOP Biobank.
 These biosamples will be made available for access to qualified researchers and distribution governed through a Scientific Review Committee.
-Please contact Adam Sherman if you are interested in partnering with the IFOPA.
+Please email [email protected] if you are interested in partnering with the IFOPA.

-The IFOPA oversees the FOP Biobank on behalf of the FOP research community and thanks to generous support from Blueprint Medicines, Clementia, an Ipsen company, and Regeneron Pharmaceuticals.
+The IFOPA oversees the FOP Biobank on behalf of the FOP research community thanks to generous support from Blueprint Medicines, Ipsen and Regeneron Pharmaceuticals.

 We thank the invaluable in-kind support that has been provided by Margo Black (Vanderbilt University) and Drs.
 Charles Hong (University of Maryland), Ed Hsiao (University of California, San Francisco), Dan Perrien (Emory University), Bob Pignolo (Mayo Clinic), Eileen Shore (University of Pennsylvania), and Yan Ru Su (Vanderbilt University).